Academic/GPA, Work/Volunteer Experience, Letters of Reference, Equity Policy

 Members of the School’s faculty then evaluate competitive applicants for professional suitability.
 This assessment is based on the applicant’s letters of reference and volunteer/employment experience.

-The School has a self-identifying equity policy affecting the Aboriginal Peoples of Canada, visible minorities, and people with disabilities.
+The School has a self-identifying equity policy affecting the Indigenous Peoples of Canada, visible minorities, and people with disabilities.
 A 5% weighting will be awarded to those applicants meeting admission criteria.

 Following evaluations, candidates are ranked according to the combined weighted grade and suitability scores.